First-order phase transitions and cosmic evolution: thermodynamic approach to generalized holographic dark energy: Modified Friedmann dynamics and dark energy equation of state

 with $E^{2}_{\Lambda}(z)=\Omega_{\mathrm{m,0}}(1+z)^{3}+1-\Omega_{\mathrm{m,0}}$, therefore, from the above result we see that the combination of coefficients $3a+2b+c$ must be equal to $-1$, thus

-Using the normalization condition, $\alpha_1+\alpha_2+\alpha_3=1-\Omega_{\mathrm{m,0}}$ as well, we arrive at $\alpha_2=3-3\Omega_{m0}-2\beta_1=2.035$ and $\alpha_3=-2+2\Omega_{m0} + \beta_1=-1.36$.
+Using the normalization condition, $\alpha_1+\alpha_2+\alpha_3=1-\Omega_{\mathrm{m,0}}$ as well, we arrive at $\alpha_2=3-3\Omega_{\mathrm{m,0}}-2\beta_1=2.035$ and $\alpha_3=-2+2\Omega_{\mathrm{m,0}} + \beta_1=-1.36$.
 Now, we can find the values for $\beta_i$ that maintain viable physics and also reproduce the cosmic expansion predicted by the $\Lambda$CDM model at late times.
 So,

-where $8\pi=1$ has been set for convenience.
+By imposing these conditions, the dynamical HDE sector mimics the behavior of a cosmological constant near $z=0$.
+Although the $\Lambda$CDM model shows some signs of tension, it is important to remember that it still performs extremely well when tested against individual datasets, such as the cosmic microwave background and large-scale structure formation.
+Additionally, this indicates that the HDE admits an accessible de Sitter phase during a certain period of cosmic evolution, while still permitting departures from the standard behavior scenario.
 In order to obtain an analytical solution for the Hubble parameter in this holographic model, we employ the well known Cardano's solutions of the cubic equation (\ref{eq:cubic}).
-Under the usual Liouville's change of variable, $ X(z)=u(z)-\frac{b}{3a}$, Eq. (\ref{eq:cubic}) becomes
+Under the usual Liouville's change of variable, $X(z)=u(z)-b/(3a)$, Eq. (\ref{eq:cubic}) becomes

 with real coefficients $p,q$; this form of the equation is commonly known as the {\it incomplete cubic equation}.
 In this case, the coefficients are $p = -\Delta_0/(3a^2)$ and $q=\Delta_1/(27a^3)$, where we have defined $\Delta_0 \equiv b^2 - 3ac$ and $\Delta_1 = 2b^3 - 9abc + 27a^2 d$, then according to Cardano's method, the real solution for the cubic equation is